Taipei EasyCard Guide: Taiwan’s Smart Card

 I cover how to do this in the guide I linked a second ago.

 Whether an expat or traveler, you’ll benefit from this additional EasyCard support.
 Say you’re island hopping in Asia.
-You go to Taiwan, get an EasyCard, fly for 1.5 hours to Okinawa, and use the card.
+Go to Taiwan, get an EasyCard, fly for 1.5 hours to Okinawa, and use the card.

 But: